ryantenney/metrics-spring/README.md

 ###XML Config

-The `<metrics:annotation-driven />` element is required, and has 5 optional arguments:
+The `<metrics:annotation-driven />` element is required, and has 4 optional arguments:

-* `metrics-registry` - the id of the `MetricsRegsitry` bean with which the generated metrics should be registered.
-If omitted, this defaults to registry provided by `Metrics.defaultRegistry()`.
+* `metric-registry` - the id of the `MetricRegsitry` bean with which the generated metrics should be registered.
+If omitted a new `MetricRegistry` bean is created.
 * `health-check-registry` - the id of the `HealthCheckRegsitry` bean with which to register any beans which extend the class `HealthCheck`.
-If omitted, this defaults to the registry provided by `HealthChecks.defaultRegistry()`.
-* `scope` - sets the scope for each of the metrics.
+If omitted a new `HealthCheckRegistry` bean is created.
 * `proxy-target-class` - if set to true, always creates CGLIB proxies instead of defaulting to JDK proxies.
 This *may* be necessary if you use class-based autowiring.
 * `expose-proxy` - if set to true, the target can access the proxy which wraps it by calling `AopContext.currentProxy()`.

-The elements `<metrics:metrics-registry />` and `<metrics:health-check-registry />` are present as a convenience for creating new registry beans.

-The element `<metrics:jmx-reporter />` creates a JMX Reporter for the specified metrics registry.
-A JMX Reporter is automatically created for the default metrics registry.
+The element `<metrics:reporter />` currently doesn't do a damn thing, but it will soon!

 ###A Note on the Limitations of Spring AOP